 The authors would like to acknowledge the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) for providing a senior post-doc fellowship to F. Lucena Frédou and T. Frédou (grants BEX 2407/13-2 and BEX 2702/13-4) and to the Ministry of Fisheries and Aquaculture of Brazil, through the onboard observer program.
 The collection of data of French commercial and observer fisheries data was supported by the European Union Data Collection Framework (DCF).
 The data processing from the collection on field and at port to archive in dedicated database was supervised by the staff of the Tuna Observatory of the Institut de Recherche pour le Développement (IRD).
+We also thank two anonymous reviewers for their constructive comments on an earlier version of the manuscript.

 References